 - Inform the account executives about new meeting requests

-Ubisend report says,1 in 5 consumers would consider purchasing goods and services from a chatbot.
+As per Ubisend’s report, “1 in 5 consumers would consider purchasing goods and services from a chatbot”.
 Be it food, electronics or apparel chatbots are prompt in handling online orders.

 Chatbots for e-commerce brands are specially designed to:

 - Assist customer during their purchasing journey and help them to make a quick decision